jncarter123/signalk-n2k-virtual-switch/README.md

 # signalk-n2k-virtual-switch

+The plugin emulates a NMEA 2000 Switch.
+It will respond to PGNS 127502 and Command PGN 126208.
+It will send the Binary Switch Bank Status PGN 127501 on a repeating basis.

+Personlly I use this as an interface to display status from non-NMEA 2000 devices such as my router.
+I use Node-Red to SSH into the router every minute and get the state of the various WAN connections and display which connections are available and which connection is active.

+I'm also using it for some dummy lights for things like battery voltage.
+If the battery voltage is within my specified range then the switch status is on.
+Otherwise it is off and I know to investigate further.

 # Getting started
 1.)
 Use the SignalK Appstore to install the signalk-n2k-virtual-switch plugin.<br/>
 2.)
 Browse to Server => Plugin => NMEA 2000 Virtual Switch and enable it.<br/>